h12w/sej/README.md

  name    | description
 -------- | -----------------------------------------------------------
- offset  | the position of the message in the queue size    | the size of the message crc     | the CRC-32 checksum (using the IEEE polynomial) of the message message | the encoded message
+ offset  | the position of the message in the queue crc     | the CRC-32 checksum (using the IEEE polynomial) of the message size    | the size of the message, allowing reading both forward and backward message | the encoded message

 TODO